blakesmods/.github/profile/README.md

 # Blake's Mods

-This orginzation contains the software relating to the Blake's Mods website (https://blakesmods.com).
+This organization contains the software relating to the Blake's Mods website (https://blakesmods.com).
 To view the source code for the mods themselves you can follow the links below.

 ## Mods
 - Mystical Agriculture - [Website](https://blakesmods.com/mystical-agriculture) / [GitHub](https://github.com/BlakeBr0/MysticalAgriculture)